awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-osx.md

       + **Zsh** – `.zshrc`
       + **Tcsh** – `.tcshrc`, `.cshrc` or `.login`\.

    1. Add an export command to your profile script\.
-The following example adds the path represented by *LOCAL\_PATH* to the current PATH variable\.
+The following example adds the path represented by *LOCAL\_PATH* to the current `PATH` variable\.

       ```
       export PATH=LOCAL_PATH:$PATH
       ```

    1. Load the profile script described in the first step into your current session\.
-The following example loads the profile script represented by *PROFILE\_SCRIPT* into your current session\.
+The following example loads the profile script represented by *PROFILE\_SCRIPT*\.

       ```
       $ source ~/PROFILE_SCRIPT